***Editor’s Note: Super Sunday has been rescheduled to Sunday, March 25 due to rain in the forecast.***

-In New Orleans, we use a lot of the same words and phrases as other places do, they just don’t mean the same thing.
+In New Orleans, we use a lot of the same words and phrases as other places do— they just don’t mean the same thing.
 In most places, Super Sunday conjures up the Super Bowl or perhaps any Sunday during football season.
 If pushed to think of the term with New Orleans in mind, you may think the Sunday before Mardi Gras.
 With that last one, you’re getting warmer for sure.
-Super Sunday, this year on March 20, is one of the most important days of the year for the Mardi Gras Indians and takes place on the Sunday closest to St. Joseph’s Day.
-Why the Mardi Gras Indians mask (don their costumes) and parade on this day is uncertain, but one thing that is certain is it is a special New Orleans tradition to witness.
+Super Sunday is one of the most important days of the year for the Mardi Gras Indians and takes place on the Sunday closest to St. Joseph’s Day.
+This year, Super Sunday lands on March 18.

-If you’ve never been to a Super Sunday, it is an amazing spectacle to watch the Mardi Gras Indians dressed in their intricate suits and parade through the streets.
-This year, the parade is expected to start at A.L.
+Super Sunday is a spectacle.
+Mardi Gras Indians dressed in their intricate suits parade and perform through the streets and meet other tribes.
+Throughout the year, Mardi Gras Indians spent countless hours and thousands of dollars creating their handmade beaded and feathered suits, works of art in their own right.
+Though Super Sunday is celebrated in neighborhoods across the city— in fact, there are approximately fifty Mardi Gras Indian tribes— the largest and most popular celebration takes place in the Central City neighborhood.
+The parade traditionally begins at A.L.
 Davis Park on the corner of Washington Avenue and LaSalle Street at noon.
 The procession is expected to head down LaSalle, turn left down Martin Luther King Blvd until it reaches Claiborne Ave., where it will turn left again to Washington.
 The parade is expected to make its final turn down Washington Ave. and return to A.L.
 Davis Park.

-Super Sunday in New Orleans isn’t the Big Game, but with its pageantry, meaning and deep history, it’s an experience you won’t soon forget.
+Super Sunday in New Orleans isn’t the Big Game, but with its pageantry, community atmosphere, and deep history, it’s an experience you won’t soon forget.